shigeyukey/shige-addons-wiki/src/anki-restart-v2.md

 * Action: Trigger Safe Mode Restart -> Save All addons data -> disables all add-ons except AnkiRestart -> Run Restart (Close Anki) -> Open new Anki -> Enable all save add-ons

-#### Show safe mode restart button
+### Show safe mode restart button

 Enabling this will display a menu and button to restart in safe mode.
 (Red icon)

-#### Use real safe mode
+### Use real safe mode

 This mode manually disables add-ons, so it is not [Anki's default safe mode](https://docs.ankiweb.net/troubleshooting.html#2-check-add-ons).
 Enabling this option will restart Anki in its native safe mode.
 In this case, AnkiRestart will also be disabled.

 * Action: Trigger Real Safe Mode Restart -> Run Restart (Close Anki) -> Open new Anki + safe mode (as holding down the Shift key while starting Anki)

 ### Delay Restart Second

-This add-on waits a few seconds when restarting Anki.
+* This add-on waits a few seconds when restarting Anki.
 It probably works even with 0 seconds, but I set it to 3 seconds just to be safe.

+* 🚨NOTE: This timer uses subprocess.Popen's shell=True (Win: timeout /T, MacOS/Linux: sleep).
+If you are concerned about security setting it to 0 seconds will disable it.
+  * time 1+ sec : `subprocess.Popen(cmd, shell=True)`
+  * time 0 sec : `subprocess.Popen(popen_args)`
+  * If there are unknown characters in the path used in cmd, or if the path does not exist, the timer and shell will be automatically disabled.

 ## FAQ

 #### Q. What is the difference between V1 and V2?

- * This version restarts Anki using only the add-on without using external files.
-(Beta) So there is no problem with misdetection by antivirus software.
+ * This version restarts Anki using only the add-on without using external files, so there is no problem with misdetection by antivirus software.
 I also fixed some bugs, enhanced features, and optimized the code.

 #### Q. What is Safe Mode used for?